Gray v Thames Trains Ltd

 Lords Brown and Roger disagreed that the ‘wide rule’ was a matter of causation.
 They pointed out that Baker v Willoughby AC 467 seemed to hold that a non-natural supervening event (such as a third-parties’ tort) does not break causation.
 Since the claimant’s crime was a non-natural supervening event, if the court were to apply normal causal rules the claim should succeed.
 Instead, they thought the defence of illegality should apply and bar the claim for public policy reasons.

 This case was decided when the primary test for the illegality defence was the test in Tinsley v Milligan UKHL 3.
 The Supreme Court in Patel v Mirza UKSC 42 has since overruled Tinsley.
-However, since none of the judges in Gray needed to rely on Tinsley, and Patel was not a tort case, it is unclear whether Gray remains good law.
+However, since none of the judges in Gray needed to rely on Tinsley, and Patel was not a tort case, for a time it was unclear whether Gray remains good law.